 But if we are saying that God has a body, we also must ask, what kind of a body?
 What does it look like?
 What color eyes does God have?
 What kind of hair?
-Is it long, like a man's hair, or short, like a woman's?
+Is it short, like a man's hair, or long, like a woman's?
 What is the color of his skin?
 Is it black or yellow or brown or what?
 What does God look like?
 You only need to ask questions like this to see how absurd is this whole proposition that God has a body like ours.
 Anyone who is acquainted at all with the Scripture in depth knows that it specifically denies this about God.
 He does not have a body.

 Then what is the image of God in man?
 Is it the soul of man?
 Is it because we are able to function on the level of the rational that we are like God?
 Is it because we are able to feel, to sense, to have emotional reactions?
 Is it because we have the faculty of volition and can choose and make decisions?
 These are the functions of the soul; and it is true that God also does these things.
 He thinks, he reasons, he feels, he reacts, he chooses, he decides.
 But if this is also true of God, it is likewise true of the animals.
 As we have already seen, they function in the same way though to a lesser degree.
 There is nothing distinctive about his soul that marks man as different from the animals.
 We cannot find the image of God there.